Karlywang/karlywang.github.io/_pages/cv.md

 * Tutoring of Data Science Capstone Project (DATA7901/7902/7903) at The University of Queensland (St Lucia campus)
   * Master course
   * Semester 1 & 2, 2021
-  * Supervision for Master Capstone Project on Federated Learning
+  * Supervision for Master Capstone Project on **Federated Learning**

+* Tutoring of Thesis Project Course (COMP7811/7861/7881/DECO7861/ENGG7813/7817/METR4911/REIT4841/4881) at The University of Queensland (St Lucia campus)
+  * Honour and Master course
+  * Semester 1 & 2, 2023
+  * Supervision for Honour's and Master's Project on **Robust Information Retrieval**

 Language
 ---
 * Mandarin Chinese (native)